Dash-Industry-Forum/codem-isoboxer/README.md

 ## Development

 Check out the source from Github.
 Make changes to the files in `/src`.
 We use `grunt` to build the distribution files.
+If you add a box parser be sure to include a comment that points toward the relevant section in the specs.

 ### Building